Main stories

 The reductions in cost associated with expansion are called economies of scale.

-Economies and diseconomies
+External economies and diseconomies

-The long run cost curve for most firms is assumed to be ‘U’ shaped, because of the impact of economies and diseconomies of scale.
+The long run cost curve for most firms is assumed to be ‘U’ shaped, because of the impact of internal economies and diseconomies of scale.

 However, economic theory suggests that average costs will eventually rise because of diseconomies of scale.

-Types of economy of scale
+Types of internal economy of scale

 3. Administrative savings can arise when large firms spread their administrative and management costs across all their plants, departments, divisions, or subsidiaries.
 For example, a large multi-national can employ one set of financial accountants for all its separate businesses.